odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 **Note:** The two cameras used were mounted on top of a car, with one in the center and one on the right hand side, 54 cm apart.
 Still, we will call the center and right images the *left view* and the *right view*, respectively.

-In practice, each view is resized to 400x200 (WxH) reduce memory requirements and to speed up loading data to GPU.
+In practice, each view is resized to 400x200 (WxH) to reduce memory requirements and to speed up loading data to GPU.
 The data loader returns tensors of shape $(B,3,2,200,400)$ where $B$ is the chosen batch size (default: 16).
 We split the 1000 stereo images into training (400 images), validation (300 images) and test data (300 images).
 Means and standard deviations are pre-computed (pixel-wise for each view) on the training dataset, and used for normalization.
 The actual implementation can be found in `utils/dataloader.py`.

 ## Symmetries